Kapendev/parin/TOUR.md

     This mixin sets up a main function that opens a window and calls the ready, update and finish functions.
     By default, the window has a size of 960x540.

-In essence, a Parin game typically relies on three functions:
+A Parin game typically (can be changed) relies on three functions:

-- A ready function.
+- A function that is called at the start
-- An update function.
+- A function that is called every frame
-- A finish function.
+- A function that is called at the end

 To run the game, use the following command: